Terradue/doc-tep-geohazards/source/overview/data-casting.rst

 ------------------------------------------------------------------

-For the time period of the Platofrm Validation with early adopters, a data provider partner can interact very simplywith the support team, in order to add a catalog entry on the platform.
+For the time period of the Platofrm Validation with early adopters, a data provider partner can interact very simply with the support team, in order to add a catalog entry on the platform.

 This is the minimum capability offered at this stage.
 In the future, it is planed to offer authorized Data Providers with a service for self-registration of their dataset series.